LivingComputingProject/TASBEFlowAnalytics-Tutorial/Excel_README.md

 * Outputted Histogram and Statistic CSV files from batch analysis can be controlled with the "flow.outputHistogramFile" and "flow.outputStatisticsFile" preferences.

 ### Next Steps
-**Before running TASBEFlowAnalytics, make sure you have installed TASBE and are not just running it from the directory.
+**Before running TASBE Flow Analytics, make sure you have installed TASBE and are not just running it from the directory.
 Installation instructions are located in the TASBEFlowAnalytics [README](https://github.com/TASBE/TASBEFlowAnalytics/blob/develop/README.md).**

 After completing and saving the template spreadsheet, the actual analysis can be run in two ways:
 1) Run the function ```analyzeFromExcel``` (located in the code directory of TASBEFlowAnalytics) from MATLAB